rkchunduri/3WCA/README.md

 ##Example Input Formal Context, the first column represemts set of  object and the first row represents set of attributes.
 ![image](https://user-images.githubusercontent.com/5356816/123883787-4e84e080-d90f-11eb-8616-abd6a2c7596c.png)

+The algorithm implementaiton can be found in 3WayData.Scala file.
+If the build.sbt is able to run successfully, then no configurations are required.
+If it sees any errors, then something is not correct with the environment.
 For testing purpose, we attached covid 19 dataset with 20P and also the dataset from WHO in the repository.
 The data is loaded in HDFS while executing in cloud environment.

 Output is writtetn to AEConcepts and OEConcepts folder structure in the repository.